 Analysis / Bias

-In review, The Post Millennial covers Canadian news, Breaking News, Politics and Opinions.
-When reporting news there is moderate use of loaded words in headlines such as: 5 big Trudeau military failures.
-For the most part news articles are sourced properly and factually based, though there is a strong right leaning bias in story selection that denigrates the left and in particular PM Justin Trudeau.
+In review, The Post Millennial covers Canadian news, Breaking News, Politics, and Opinions.
+When reporting news, there is the moderate use of loaded words in headlines such as 5 big Trudeau military failures.
+For the most part, news articles are sourced properly and factually based, though there is a strong right-leaning bias in story selection that denigrates the left and, in particular, PM Justin Trudeau.
 The opinion/editorial pages provide little balance and primarily support Conservative and Libertarian positions.
-Further, the Post Millennial sometimes reports unsubstantiated claims that have not been proven such as this: WATCH: Justin Trudeau allegedly went for drinks with woman Liberals claim is a “white nationalist”.
+Further, the Post Millennial sometimes reports unsubstantiated claims that have not been proven, such as this: WATCH: Justin Trudeau allegedly went for drinks with woman Liberals claim is a “white nationalist.”

-Overall, we rate The Post Millennial Right Biased based on story selection that favors the right and Mostly Factual in reporting, rather than High, due to publishing unsubstantiated claims and having one failed fact check.
-(D. Van Zandt 9/19/2018) Updated (11/13/2019)
+Overall, we rate The Post Millennial Right Biased based on story selection that favors the right and Mixed in reporting due to publishing unsubstantiated claims and having several failed fact checks.
+(D. Van Zandt 9/19/2018) Updated (03/14/2021)